LouisDelbosc/Livres/chapter5.md

 The only complication is that many state-action pairs may never be visited.
 $$\pi$$ must be a non-deterministic because otherwise we will only observe return for one of the action from each state.
-To compare alternatives, we need to estimate the value of *all* the actions from each state.o
+To compare alternatives, we need to estimate the value of *all* the actions from each state.

 This is the general problem of *maintaining exploration*.
 - For policy evaluation to work for action values, we must assure continual exploration